sergiobayona/esquema/README.md

 ## Installation

-Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG

-If bundler is not being used to manage dependencies, install the gem by executing:
+ install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_IMMEDIATELY_AFTER_RELEASE_TO_RUBYGEMS_ORG
+    $ gem install esquema

-Execute the following command to install the gem and generate the configuration file:
+Run the following command to install the gem and generate the configuration file:

 ```bash
 rails generate esquema:install